 Within five (5) business days of the emailing of the Outcome Letter(s), either party, or both parties, may submit a written appeal to the appeal officer identified in the Letter.
-The parties will have the opportunity to review the appellate letter and submit a written response in support of, or challenging, the outcome and the information in the appellate letter; any response must be submitted within five (5) business days of the notification that an appeal has been filed.
+The appeal letter may not exceed ten (10) double-spaced pages in length.
+The parties have the opportunity to review the appellate letter and submit a written response in support of, or challenging, the outcome and the information in the appellate letter; any response must be submitted within five (5) business days of the notification that an appeal has been filed and may not exceed ten (10) double-spaced pages in length.
 The appeal officer has discretion to decide the appeal based on a separate meeting with each party, a meeting with other officials involved in the case, and/or written submissions and the case file.
-The parties will receive via email an Appeal(s) Outcome Letter within ten (10) business days of the filing of the last-filed appeal.
+The parties will receive via email an Appeal(s) Outcome Letter within ten (10) business days of the filing of the last- filed appeal.
 The appeal officer has authority to grant or deny the appeal(s), to modify the findings and/or sanctions, or, to remand the case for further proceedings as directed.
 The decision of the appeal officer is final.